-Illusion exercises are visual illustrations of some of the ways our minds work, sometimes 'filling in the gaps' according to our previous experience, and sometimes taking particular notice of new things.
+Take a look at slides 14-21 in the presentation pack (Appendix 2): the Ponzo illusion, the Ebbinghaus illusion and the Bader-Meinhoff effect.
+These images are visual illustrations of some of the ways our minds work, sometimes 'filling in the gaps' according to our previous experience, and sometimes taking particular notice of new things.
 Such optical illusions help us to understand bias.